Adam West learned to embrace Batman role he couldn't shake

 West’s deadpan portrayal of the comic hero in a campy 1960’s TV series brought the Caped Crusader into the national consciousness with a “bang!”
 The Dark Knight had been a brooding presence on the pages of comic books since 1939 and on the big screen in 1940s-era movie serials.

-West died Friday night after “a short but brave battle with leukemia,” his family said Saturday on a verified Facebook page.
+West died Friday night after “a short but brave battle with leukemia,” his publicist, Molly Schoneveld, said Saturday in a statement.
+He was 88.

+“Our dad always saw himself as The Bright Knight, and aspired to make a positive impact on his fans’ lives,” West’s children said in a statement.
+“He was and always will be our hero.”

 When West took on the tights, he stoked the stoicism for laughs: a superhero letting everyone know he was in on the joke.